shivampawar1812/AetherReview/README.md

 ### Academic Institutions

-Support research discovery and evidence-based decision-making.
+Support evidence-based research discovery.

 ---

 ## 📜 Disclaimer

-Novelty scores generated by AetherReview are intended to assist researchers and should not be considered a substitute for formal peer review.
-The platform provides literature-grounded insights to support research evaluation and idea exploration.
+AetherReview provides literature-grounded insights to assist researchers.
+Novelty scores are intended as decision-support signals and should not replace formal peer review.

 ---

 ## 🌟 Vision

-**AetherReview aims to become an AI research companion that transforms weeks of literature exploration into minutes of actionable intelligence.**
+**Transform weeks of literature exploration into minutes of actionable intelligence.**

 > *Illuminating Research Through AI-Powered Novelty Intelligence.*

+---

+## 👨‍💻 Author

+**Shivam Pawar**

+Built with the vision of transforming weeks of literature exploration into minutes of actionable intelligence through AI-powered research analysis.

+**AetherReview — Illuminating Research Through AI-Powered Novelty Intelligence.**
+---